1931–32 NHL season: League business

+Arena changes

+The Toronto Maple Leafs moved from Arena Gardens to the new Maple Leaf Gardens.
+At one point, the whole project was near collapse, but when Conn Smythe and Frank Selke convinced the unions to accept stock in the Gardens as partial payment of wages, Maple Leaf Gardens was built.

 Regular season

 Howie Morenz was as effective as ever for the Montreal Canadiens and won the Hart Trophy again, as the Habs once again finished first.
 The Rangers finished first in the American Division.
 But it was to be the year of Toronto, with the NHL's leading scorer Harvey "Busher" Jackson leading the way.
-The Maple Leaf Gardens was built and opened in November 1931, a remarkable achievement.
-At one point, the whole project was near collapse, but when Conn Smythe and Frank Selke convinced the unions to accept stock in the Gardens as partial payment of wages, Maple Leaf Gardens was built.
-Chicago spoiled the home opener with a 2–1 win and it was the Black Hawks Mush March who scored the Gardens first goal.
+Chicago spoiled Toronto's home opener at the new Maple Leafs Gardens with a 2–1 win, with the Black Hawks Mush March scoring the Gardens' first goal.

 The Montreal Maroons were very interested in obtaining Eddie Shore from Boston.
 James Strachan, president of the Maroons, said he was willing to pay up to $40,000 for his contract.
 However, there was no deal.
 As Boston had fallen to the bottom of the league, it was doubtful that the Bruins would part with their ace defenceman.